 At the hearing there are usually three panel members who make the decision.
 The panel members are volunteers and are independent of the school and the local authority.

 There will also be a clerk who will record the proceedings and advise on law and procedure.

 The school will be represented by a presenting officer who will give the reasons for refusing your child a place.

 The panel will firstly decide whether the admission authority (Inspiration Trust) has shown why it cannot admit more children.
 If they agree that the case has been made, they will then consider all the points you have made.
 You will be given the opportunity to explain to the panel why you want your child to go to the school.

 The panel’s decision is based on balancing the needs of your child against the effect of admitting another child to the school.

 After the hearing

-Wherever possible parents will be told the decision by email by the next working day and a letter will be sent within seven days explaining the decision and reasons for it.
+Wherever possible you will be informed of the decision by email by the next working day.
+You will also be sent a letter within seven days explaining the decision and reasons for it.

-Decisions of an appeal panel are binding on both the parents and the school.
-There is no further right of appeal in the same academic year unless there is a significant change in circumstances.
-This would include a new medical problem or a house move, where this was not known about and considered at the original appeal hearing.
+You have no further right of appeal in the same academic year unless there is a significant change in circumstances.
+This would include a new medical problem, or a house move, where this was not known about and considered at the original appeal hearing.

 If your appeal is unsuccessful, you may decide you want to complain to the Local Government Ombudsman.